ismaelpereira/bankuish-challenge/README.md

 `docker-compose up`

-But before, you need to configure your project in firebase.
-You can see the tutorial [here](https://firebase.google.com/docs/web/setup?hl=en-us) and create a Database in Docker if not created
+But before, you need to create a Database and check the config on `./db/config.ts` in Docker if not created

 ## Running locally